 First, let’s explain the basic methods of hosting a website.
 Sites like Wix, WordPress, and eCommerce platforms like Shopify are known as web hosting platforms.
 The web hosting aspect is built into the platform itself.

 There’s also self-hosting.
-That includes buying and housing your own server and handling every technical aspect on your own without included support.
+That includes buying and housing your own dedicated servers and handling every technical aspect on your own without included support.

 By far and away, the most popular option is to use paid web hosts.
 You can think of web hosting (examples: HostGator, Bluehost, etc.) as the owner of a plot of land for an online store.